ultrazohm/ultrazohm_sw/docs/source/guide/apu_software/a53_accelerator.rst

 ******************
-In the A53 FreeRTOS project ``src/sw/isr.c`` within the function ``Transfer_ipc_Intr_Handler`` look for the lines where you get the shared data from the R5 and calculate stuff you want the A53 to calcualte faster.
+In the A53 FreeRTOS project ``src/sw/isr.c`` within the function ``Transfer_ipc_Intr_Handler`` look for the lines where you get the shared data from the R5 and calculate stuff you want the A53 to calculate faster.

 .. code-block:: C